 This is important, says Lewis.
 A case can be made for this kind of corrective.
 “I shouldn’t believe it very strongly, but some sort of case could be made out.”
 His point is that it is not the traditional Christian view of God that must go, it is the traditional Christian view of God that must be more carefully attended to.
 To believe “very strongly” the corrective that Bishop Robinson offers would be to distort what that traditional Christian doctrine of God is, and thus to miss out on all the fullness of its proper proportion.

 Those holding to the classic Christian understanding of Christ’s work will find much with which to disagree in the critiques noted above.
 Indeed, responses have been as many as the critiques.
 In a forum of this sort, rather than focusing my response on misunderstandings of historical theology, misconstruals of the historical narrative, liberation theological methodology, appropriation of critical theory, or logical leaps and stumbles, perhaps the best response is to take the line of Lewis.

-We have long abandoned the justification of violence by appeal to the suffering of Christ on the cross.
+We have long abandoned the justification of violence by appeal to the suffering of Christ on the cross (or, rather, Christianity never held such a justification in the first place; and when Christians have done so, it was only by way of very serious distortion).
 Going all the way back to at least the apostle Peter, we have been so instructed: